UKLLC/resource_hub/_build/html/_sources/Guidance materials.md

-# Directory of guidance materials for fair processing for record-linkage
+# Directory of guidance materials

-> Last modified: 24 Sep 2024
+> Last modified: 26 Sep 2024

-**These materials are communications to address the widening research purpose of UK LLC.
+These materials are communications to address the widening research purpose of UK LLC.
 They encompass all data we are currently (in the process of) linking to.
-Please select content appropriately depending on permissions within your study.**
+Please select content appropriately depending on permissions within your study.

-# Guidance and Fair Processing Content

 These materials are designed for the public/for lay audience.
 For publication and distribution as appropriate.

+**Guidance materials for fair processing for record-linkage**

 | Media Type              | Title and Link                                                                                                  | Description                                                                                                                   |
 |-------------------------|-----------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------|